Homemade Chicken Burgers Recipe

 - Then, place the burger in the sauce and

-- Top the burger with your taste of veggies.
+- Top the burger with your choice of veggies.
 I like to add some tomato, grilled onions, and lettuce.
-You can also add avocado (I don't like cucumbers on my burger).
+You can also add avocado (I don’t like cucumbers on my burger).

-- Serve burgers with your choice of sides like fries, onion rings, or salad.
+- Serve burgers with your choice of sides, such as fries, onion rings, or salad.

 - Enjoy!